cogentcore/cogent/README.md

 # TODO

-* output buffs very unreliable in updating: not switching tab
+* recycle tab not working
 * replace is not interactive
 * external files not quite working
 * filetree context menu